cfpb/gitbook-plugin-theme-cfpb/README.md

   …
 }
 ```

-Then run `gitbook.js build` after GitBook CLI is installed.
+Then run `gitbook.js install` and `gitbook.js build` after the [GitBook CLI](https://www.npmjs.com/package/gitbook-cli) is installed.

+The minus sign, such as in `"-theme-default"` will uninstall a default plugin.